 I created Fifteen Spatulas in 2010, a place where I show people that cooking from scratch isn’t as intimidating as they might think.
 I try to focus on explaining the how’s and why’s of cooking: for example, why patting a steak dry before searing can be the difference between a good and bad steak, or how to cream butter and sugar properly, and why it can directly determine how light or heavy your cake turns out.
 I believe when you truly understand what’s happening on the stovetop, that’s when you become a great cook.

 In addition to recipes, I love to post what I think are interesting food articles about common cooking curiosities like “Fresh vs. Canned Pumpkin: I put them to the test” and “Should you age chocolate chip cookie dough?”
 You can check those out in the How’s and Why’s of Cooking section.

 All written content, recipes, and photographs are created and run by me, unless otherwise noted.
 You can read about the camera, lenses, and setup I use in my FAQ section.

-I currently live in Connecticut with my husband Pete, aka my coffee/espresso barista snob extraordinaire (no, he’s not really a snob.
+I currently live in Manhattan with my husband Pete, aka my coffee/espresso barista snob extraordinaire (no, he’s not really a snob.
 He’s very sweet).
-Whenever I have free time, you’ll find me running off to Manhattan, quite possibly my favorite place on earth.
-Paris comes in at a close second, and the San Francisco Bay Area (where I grew up) in at third.

 Joanne and Fifteen Spatulas featured in the media: